airbus-cert/skyblue.team/content/posts/ttd.md

 ### At [Airbus CERT](https://github.com/airbus-cert), we love to fly though time ✈️

 With the successful release of [ttddbg](https://github.com/airbus-cert/ttddbg), the Airbus CERT team understood the potential of [Microsoft *Time Travel Debugging* (*TTD*)](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) for security purposes.
-Hence, as an intern for five months at Airbus CERT, I continued to dig into this topic to discover what other secrets could be hiding through time.
+Hence, as an intern for five months at Airbus CERT, I have continued to dig into this topic to discover what other secrets could be hiding through time.

 > 🏎️**TLDR**💨:
 >